 A clean surface helps you see smaller cracks that might need repair.
-It also increases the chances that you’ll get a better bond between the concrete and the next layer of your subfloor.
+It also increases the chances that you will get a better bond between the concrete and the next layer of your subfloor.

 Cement’s biggest issue is keeping moisture under control.
 Getting it as dry as possible before applying a sealer is very important.

 Patch little cracks or holes with a cement patching compound.
-You can use a trowel to apply and use the edge to ensure the patch has edges level with the surrounding concrete.
+Use a trowel to apply and use the edge to ensure the patch has edges level with the surrounding concrete.

 If you have large cracks or displaced concrete, this might be a sign of deeper problems.
-Consult with or hire a professional to make repairs to save you bigger problems later.
+Consult with a professional.
+If repairs are needed, hire a professional to avoid bigger problems later.

-You can cover the floor with leveling compound to ensure you have a flat surface to work with rather than only applying to areas you think need it.
-The pros make quick work of this process, using a specialized hose to put the leveler right where it’s needed without making a mess.
+You can cover the floor with leveling compound to ensure you have a flat surface rather than only applying to areas you believe needs it.
+The pros make quick work of this process, using a specialized hose to put the leveler right where it is needed without making a mess.